-Samsung Says TV Business to Be Less Affected by US Tariffs Due to Mexico Output
+Samsung: TV Business Less Impacted by US Tariffs Thanks to Mexico Production

-Samsung Says TV Business to Be Less Affected by US Tariffs Due to Mexico Output
+Samsung: TV Business Less Impacted by US Tariffs Thanks to Mexico Production

 Source: U.S. REUTERS/Stringer

-Samsung Electronics TV business is expected to be less impacted by recently instituted U.S. tariffs, at least in large part due to its strong production facilities in Mexico.
-Most of the company’s TVs sold in North America are manufactured in Mexico, thus insulating the firm from the worst of current U.S. trade policy, Samsung’s visual display business president Yong Seok-woo said.
+Recent U.S. tariffs are expected to have less impact on Samsung Electronics’ TV business, partly due to its strong production facilities in Mexico.
+Most of the company’s TVs sold in North America are manufactured in Mexico, thus shielding the firm from the worst effects of current U.S. trade policy, according to Samsung’s visual display business president, Yong Seok-woo.

 This production approach gives Samsung a serious competitive advantage, particularly as the United States tightens tariff action that can hurt businesses that have a high dependency on products sent from Asia.
 Although Mexican manufacturers have so far avoided the hefty tariffs imposed by the U.S., China already has much more significant levies.
 Already hammered by an initial 20% tariff early this year, China will now have to fight a further 34% rate, taking total new tariffs to 54%.